Research

 Lithium

-1S HFS measurements in muonic hydrogen and helium-3
+1S HFS measurements in muonic hydrogen

 Lamb shift measurements in muonic hydrogen, deuterium and helium-3/-4